sbkashif/sbkashif.github.io/_posts/2025-04-20-which_model_do_what.md

 - **Chemical reactivity** — breaking and forming of bonds
 - **Electronic delocalization** and **many-body effects**

-To model these phenomena, we need to turn to quantum mechanical models.
+To model these phenomena, we need to turn to quantum mechanical models to calculate the interatomic interactions while still capturing the atomic motion.

+### Ab Initio Molecular Dynamics (AIMD): The Quantum-Classical Hybrid

+**Ab Initio Molecular Dynamics (AIMD)** provides the bridge between the accuracy of quantum mechanics and the efficiency of classical molecular dynamics.
+In AIMD, atomic trajectories evolve according to Newton’s laws, but the forces are computed on-the-fly using quantum mechanical calculations (typically DFT).

+Effectively, this allows to capture:
+- Accurate electron-nuclear forces
+- Bond making and breaking
+- Real-time evolution of atomic motion at finite temperature

 ---
-**Detour: Quantum mechanical models**
+**Detour: Implementation of quantum mechanical calculations**

-As dicussed earlier, quantum mechanics describes the behavior of electrons in atoms and molecules using wavefunctions.
+Quantum mechanics describes the behavior of electrons in atoms and molecules using wavefunctions.
 The Schrödinger equation governs the time evolution of these wavefunctions, allowing us to calculate the energy levels and properties of a system.
 $$\hat{H}\psi(\mathbf{r}) = E\psi(\mathbf{r})$$

 where $\hat{H}$ is the Hamiltonian operator, $\psi(\mathbf{r})$ is the wavefunction, and $E$ is the energy eigenvalue.